shrinerb/shrine/doc/plugins/activerecord.md

 # Active Record

-The `activerecord` plugin extends the "attachment" interface with support for ActiveRecord.
+The [`activerecord`][activerecord] plugin extends the "attachment" interface with support for ActiveRecord.

 ```rb
 plugin :activerecord